rocket-pool/docs.rocketpool.net/docs/guides/node/rewards.md

 After that first interval, your node will have been registered long enough on subsequent intervals that you will receive full rewards for all of them.

 ::: danger NOTE
-In order to claim your rewards, you must have a minimum collateralization ratio of **10%** at the time of the checkpoint.
+In order to claim your rewards, you must have a minimum collateralization ratio of **10%** of the protocol ETH at the time of the checkpoint.
 This means if you have a single minipool that you deposited 16 ETH into, you must have staked at least 1.6 ETH worth of RPL in order to claim your rewards.
+If you have a single minipool that you deposited 8 ETH into, the protocol provided 24 ETH, so you must have staked at least 2.4 ETH worth of RPL in order to claim your rewards.
 The `rocketpool node status` command will show you your current collateralization ratio.

 If you are below 10% during the checkpoint, **you will not be eligible for any rewards for that interval.**